pydata/pydata-google-auth/docs/source/contributing.rst

 Forking
 -------

 You will need your own fork to work on the code.
-Go to the `pandas-gbq project page <https://github.com/pydata/pandas-gbq>`_ and hit the ``Fork`` button.
+Go to the `pydata-google-auth project page <https://github.com/pydata/pydata-google-auth>`_ and hit the ``Fork`` button.
 You will want to clone your fork to your machine::

-    git clone git@github.com:your-user-name/pandas-gbq.git pandas-gbq-yourname
+    git clone git@github.com:your-user-name/pydata-google-auth.git pydata-google-auth-yourname
-    cd pandas-gbq-yourname
+    cd pydata-google-auth-yourname
-    git remote add upstream git://github.com/pydata/pandas-gbq.git
+    git remote add upstream git://github.com/pydata/pydata-google-auth.git

-This creates the directory `pandas-gbq-yourname` and connects your repository to the upstream (main project) *pandas-gbq* repository.
+This creates the directory `pydata-google-auth-yourname` and connects your repository to the upstream (main project) *pydata-google-auth* repository.

 The testing suite will run automatically on Travis-CI once your pull request is submitted.
 However, if you wish to run the test suite on a branch prior to submitting the pull request,